 The plan's Drug List includes information about the restrictions described above.
 To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
-For the most up-to-date information, call customer service (phone numbers are printed on the back cover of this booklet) or check our website (networkhealth.com).
+For the most up-to-date information, call our member experience team (phone numbers are printed on the back cover of this booklet) or check our website at networkhealth.com/look-up-medications.

 If there is a restriction for your drug, it usually means that you or your provider will have to take extra steps in order for us to cover the drug.
-If there is a restriction on the drug you want to take, you should contact customer service to learn what you or your provider would need to do to get coverage for the drug.
+If there is a restriction on the drug you want to take, you should contact our member experience team to learn what you or your provider would need to do to get coverage for the drug.
 If you want us to waive the restriction for you, you will need to use the coverage decision process and ask us to make an exception.
 We may or may not agree to waive the restriction for you.
-(See Chapter 9, Section 6.2 for information about asking for exceptions).
+(See Chapter 9, Section 6.2 for information about asking for exceptions.)

 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?

 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered